-InterArts courses provide opportunities to hone artistic skills, discover new art forms, and explore unexpected talents.
+InterArts courses provide opportunities to hone artistic skills, discover new art forms, and explore the arts of Hartford and beyond.
 Creative projects are integrated into the InterArts curriculum, side by side with the writing, speaking, and analytical assignments that are at the heart of all liberal arts courses.

 IART 101.
 Art and Artists